 While you certainly won’t need to wash braids or other protective hairstyles every day, it is necessary to keep a wash day routine when sporting one.
 Since it’s super easy for dirt, oil, and other impurities to build up on your scalp over time, you’ll want to make sure you give your style a good cleansing session once every two weeks.
 If not, you could end up with dry and dull-looking hair, frizzy curls, not to mention buildup that can cause breakage and damage.

 Grab the L’Oréal Paris EverPure Moisture Shampoo and L’Oréal Paris EverPure Moisture Conditioner to get the job done.
 This sulfate-free system works to deeply nourish hair while providing a luminous shine for a healthy-looking finish.

 We can all agree that there is almost nothing better than getting your strands out of your face when they’ve been bothering you.
 But if you’re working with box braids, knotless box braids, or other braided looks, consistently styling your hair in ponytails and other updos can take a toll on your baby hairs and your hairline.
-Not to mention, it can also cause your style to loosen at the roots, which can age your style over time.
+Not to mention, it can also cause your hair to loosen at the roots, which can age your style over time.
 Limit wearing your hair up to one or two times a week.

 The same rules apply to constant pulling and tugging at your style during the styling process.
-Keep things light and style your hair gently to avoid any damage.
+Keep things light and style your hair gently to avoid damage.

 Even with the proper care, your protective style will eventually run its course.
 To keep your hair from sporting a matted appearance, you’ll need to remove your style after six to eight weeks.